 - Tires: Vittoria Corsa 28mm

 This is mainly thanks to their color options.
-The 2023 paint job for Astana Qazaqstan Team is probably the best Wilier has introduced.
+The 2023 paint job for the Astana Qazaqstan Team is probably the best Wilier has introduced.
 I love it.

 The Filante SLR is a simple racing bike with relatively aggressive geometry suitable for all terrains.